Weakly globular double categories and weak units: Weakly globular fair -categories

 \section{Weakly globular fair $2$-categories}

-In this Section we introduce the category of Segalic pseudo-functors from $\zuD^{op}$ to $\Cat$ and the category $\fairwg{2}$ of weakly globular fair $2$-categories, and we show in Theorem \ref{fairtowg2The-1} that they are related by the strictification of pseudo-functors.
-We also introduce in Lemma \ref{fairtowg2Lem-6} a functor $D:\fairwg{2} \rw \fair{2}$ which preserves $2$-equivalences.
-These constructions and results will be used only in the next Section in the proof of our last and main result Theorem \ref{fairtowg2The-2}.
-This Section may therefore be skipped at first reading.
+In this section we introduce a new player, the category $\fairwg{2}$ of weakly globular fair 2-categories.
+This structure will be needed in the proof of our main comparison result Theorem \ref{compar-the1}.
+We show in Theorem \ref{fairtowg2The-1} that weakly globular fair 2-categories arise as strictification of Segalic pseudo-functors from $\zuDop$ to $\Cat$, which we introduce in Definition \ref{segpseu-def1}.
+We also show in Lemma \ref{fairtowg2Lem-6} the existence of a functor $D:\fairwg{2}\rw \fair{2}$ which preserves 2-equivalences.
+Since the constructions and results of this section will not be used until the proof of Theorem \ref{compar-the1}, this section may be skipped at first reading.

-\subsection{Segalic pseudo-functors from $\zuD^{op}$ to $\Cat$}
+\subsection{Segalic pseudo-functors from $\zuDop$ to $\Cat$}